buildwithcycy/openai-drivendata-challenge/README.md

 ## :tea: Contribution
- * You can contribute to this repository by indicating other
+ * You can contribute to this repository by forking this repository, playing with the code, and adding your machine model.
+Any contributions you make are greatly appreciated.

 ## :tea: Acknowledgements
- * Special thanks to Hugo Larochelle for his guidance on this project and providing useful advice on using transfer learning.
+ * Special thanks to Hugo Larochelle for his amazing guidance on this project and providing useful advice on using transfer learning.